.jpg)

 How to Spend a Weekend in Cedar Falls

-Book an overnight stay in an area where you can park your car and explore the city on foot or by bike, and start and end your day surrounded by dining, shopping, and entertainment options.
+Book an overnight stay in the Downtown District where you can park your car and explore the city on foot or by bike, and start and end your day surrounded by dining, shopping, and entertainment options.
 The Black Hawk Hotel, a charming boutique spot with a 170-year-old story and a speakeasy lounge, or the modern Hampton Inn, offering stunning river views and an indoor pool.

 Day 1:

-Morning: Start your day at the Gateway Water Trail, a $6 million park perfect for tubing, kayaking, paddleboarding, fishing, or try the hottest new activity in the Midwest: River Surfing!
+Morning: Start your day at the Gateway River Park, a $6 million park perfect for tubing, kayaking, paddleboarding, fishing, or try the hottest new activity in the Midwest: River Surfing!
 If you don’t have your own gear, no problem—rent it from CrawDaddy, UNI Recreation or Cooks Outdoors.
 Just be sure to arrange rentals in advance.

-Lunch: Relax on the patio with a craft beer at Second State Brewing before heading over to Wilbo Burgers and Brats for lunch.
+Lunch: Relax on the patio with a craft beer at Second State Brewing before heading over to Patton Bar and Diner for lunch.
 Take some time to explore the historic downtown area, where you'll find several blocks filled with unique boutique shops.
-You'll find everything from books and records to stylish clothing.
+You'll find everything from books at the Nook, to records at Vinyl Cup, and clothing shops.
 For adventure enthusiasts, a stop at The Runners Flat is a must to check out the latest footwear, apparel, and accessories.

 Afternoon: Take a bike ride along over 130 miles of scenic trails!
-Cedar Falls' loop system offers routes for every skill level, from gentle lakeside loops to challenging adventures.
+Cedar Falls is the first Trail Town in Iowa, with a loop system that offers routes for every skill level, from gentle lakeside loops to challenging adventures.
 The Cedar Valley Trails are also part of the American Discovery Trail and the Great American Rail-Trail, so you're never far from a broader adventure.
 With 140 wayfinding signs, navigating these hard-surface trails is a breeze, allowing you to focus on enjoying the scenery and discovering new points of interest.

 @Georges Local

-Evening: As the day winds down, choose between a laid-back dinner by a fire pit at George’s Local or dress up for fine dining at Montage.
+Evening: As the day winds down, enjoy a martini at The Stuffed Olive, then head for dinner by a firepit at George’s Local, or a rooftop patio at Montage.

 Day 2: